roterdam/heron-language/HeronEngine/readme.txt

 and small scripting tasks.

 It is an object-oriented language influenced heavily by C++, C#, and Java.
-Other influential languages include Scala, Pascal, and ActionScript.
+Other influential languages include Scala, Pascal, JavScript, ActionScript, Eiffel.

-The language grammar is officially defined programmatically in the file HeronGrammar.cs as a parsing expression grammar (PEG).
+The language syntax is officially defined programmatically in the file grammar.txt as a parsing expression grammar (PEG).

-For more information on Heron see the test files in the tests folder and the unit tests contained in the file HeronTests.cs.

 ---------------------
 About the Interpreter